 - I’m sending clicks to our website, it’s not mobile responsive yet…

-- Adwords is too expensive, we’re changing to Facebook…
+- Google Ads is too expensive, we’re changing to Facebook…

-Yet 8 out of 10 campaigns I review are unlikely to ever be profitable, which means the problem isn’t with Adwords itself, it’s with how it’s being setup.
+Yet 8 out of 10 campaigns I review are unlikely to ever be profitable, which means the problem isn’t with Ads itself, it’s with how it’s being setup.

 If you want to be a part of the 39% that are actually generating a conversion in their campaign, then the key takeaway from this article is that you get what you pay for, just like any other industry.